Param-Bavarva03/project_web3.0/README.md

 ### [🚀 Land your dream programming job in 6 months](https://jsmastery.pro/masterclass)

 ## Introduction
-This is a code repository for the corresponding video tutorial.
+Code repository for the corresponding video tutorial.

 Using Web 3.0 methodologies, Solidity and Metamask you'll learn how to build a your first real Web 3.0 Application - from start to finish.